HugoPaquete/AEROSONIC-Sonifier-AI-Framework/README.md

 - multi‑agent interaction
 - audiovisual rendering

-This documentation focuses on the **AI layer**.
+This documentation focuses specifically on the **AI layer**.

 ---

 > **AEROSONIC SONIFIER** is an unsupervised AI‑driven system that transforms meteorological and atmospheric data into real‑time musical behaviour.
-> It uses **Isolation Forest** for anomaly detection, multi‑agent interaction for emergent behaviour, and conceptual AI modelling to generate harmonic, rhythmic and structural transformations.
+> It employs **Isolation Forest** for anomaly detection, multi‑agent interaction for emergent behaviour, and conceptual AI modelling to generate harmonic, rhythmic and structural transformations.

-It is important to emphasise that the AEROSONIC Sonifier is **not** a system that generates random MIDI or control data.
+It is essential to emphasise that the AEROSONIC Sonifier is **not** a random MIDI generator.
-Instead, it operates as an **intelligent, multi‑agent behavioural ecosystem** in which musical decisions emerge from environmental interpretation, probabilistic reasoning and artificial intelligence.
+It functions as an **intelligent, multi‑agent behavioural ecosystem**, where musical decisions emerge from environmental interpretation, probabilistic reasoning and artificial intelligence.

+---

-## Architecture Overview
+# Architecture Overview

-The following conceptual diagram illustrates the full architecture of the **AEROSONIC Sonifier** system, including data intake, AI intelligence, sonic generation, audiovisual output, and adaptive feedback loops.
+The diagram below illustrates the full conceptual architecture of the **AEROSONIC Sonifier**, including data intake, AI perception, dreaming processes, sonic generation, audiovisual rendering and adaptive feedback loops.

 <p align="center">
   <img src="assets/images/aerosonic_architecture_overview.png" alt="AEROSONIC Sonifier Architecture Overview" width="85%">